 While Palau is situated just south of the Pacific Ocean 'typhoon belt' (between 10°N and 40°N), it does experience typhoons.
 Two recent examples took place in December 2012 and November 2013, which caused significant wind damage to trees, homes and structures, saltwater water intrusion to agriculture, alterations to lagoon patterns and storm surge flooding to coastal areas.
-Palau's First National Communication to the United Nations Framework Convention on Climate Change talks of a potential increase in the occurrence of typhoons due to climate change due to large-scale changes to circulation patterns.
+Palau's First National Communication to UNFCCC talks of a potential increase in the occurrence of typhoons due to climate change due to large-scale changes to circulation patterns.
 However, modeling tends to suggest a decrease in typhoon frequency (albeit with a low confidence).